 These courses are currently accepting applications for a scholarship place.
 To apply, you’ll just need to email firstname.lastname@example.org with the required application documents (usually a covering letter and a sample of your work; you'll find details on the relevant course page).

 Please avoid applying for your chosen course via the submission portal – the ‘Apply now’ button on the relevant course page – as these places are administrated separately.
-Please include a subject line with your email stating 'Scholarship application' along with the title of the course you’d like to apply for (if you’re applying for Writing a Novel, please specify whether it’s the online or London version of the course) and your name .
+Please include a subject line with your email stating 'Scholarship application' along with the title of the course you’d like to apply for (if you’re applying for Writing a Novel, please specify whether it’s the online, London or Newcastle course) and your name .
 It would really help us if you could also include that information in the title of all your documents (eg ‘Scholarship application for Writing a Novel (London) – Nicci Cloke covering letter’).

 In your covering letter, tell us why you want to do the course, why you want to write this story, and why you need the scholarship to help.
 The sample of prose you submit doesn’t need to be from something you’ll work on during the course, but it is most useful to us if it’s something not too dissimilar in terms of genre and voice.

 Please note that if you apply for a scholarship and are unsuccessful you will not be eligible to book on to or apply for a paying place until the next iteration.
 The reasoning here is brutish: Faber Academy Scholarships are for people who could not afford to attend the course otherwise.
 This is a way of limiting applications to just that set of writers.

 The full terms and conditions of our scholarship programme are below, along with the answers to some frequently asked questions.
 For more information, get in touch.

 Can I apply for more than one scholarship place?